David-Haley/WordFit/README.md

 the screen and and written to Base_Name_Debug.txt along with debugging information which may help in determining why no solution was found.

-Optional command line switches i, m, q or r can be used to select the process used to solve the puzzle.
+Optional command line switches c, i, m, q or r can be used to select the process used to solve the puzzle.
 With the i switch iteration is used. with the m switch, a word map only is produced in the debug file (Manual computer aided solution).
 The q switch process on change of state basis queueing a location to